Witch hazel

 Witch hazel is a natural astringent.
 This means it can help tighten pores and tone the skin.
 Witch hazel can be used to:

-• Tone the skin: witch hazel can help tone the skin and give it a firmer appearance.
+• Tone the skin: Witch hazel can help tone the skin and give it a firmer appearance.

 Contact us